cybererik/Programmatic-Remediation-in-Windows/README.md

 ## Overview
-This project focuses on programmatic remediation of security vulnerabilities in a Windows 10 Pro virtual machine (VM).
-By leveraging tools like Microsoft Azure and Tenable Enterprise, we provisioned a VM, performed authenticated vulnerability scans using the DISA STIG template, and automated the remediation process using PowerShell scripts.
-This project simulates the actions a cybersecurity analyst would take to resolve vulnerabilities at scale, helping streamline remediation in enterprise environments.
+This project focuses on programmatic remediation of security vulnerabilities in a Windows 10 virtual machine (VM).
+By leveraging tools like Microsoft Azure and Tenable, we provisioned a VM, performed authenticated vulnerability scans using the DISA STIG template, and automated the remediation process using PowerShell scripts.
+This project simulates the actions a cybersecurity analyst would take to resolve vulnerabilities in a enterprise environment.

 ## Tools & Technologies
 - **Microsoft Azure** (Virtual Machine)